fredrkl/nvimsetup/README.md

 This plugin uses the Mason plugin to manage LSPs.
 See the mason github repo for [available Mason LSP servers](https://github.com/williamboman/mason-lspconfig.nvim?tab=readme-ov-file#available-lsp-servers).

+For the C# LSP, I use the [roslyn.vim](https://github.com/seblyng/roslyn.nvim) plugin.
+The Mason plugin is extended with the additional registries:

+- "github:mason-org/mason-registry"
+- "github:Crashdummyy/mason-registry"

 ### Bicep Language Server Protocol (LSP)

 The LSP for Bicep need `dotnet cli` to run, and is started with the `cmd` property.
 Please see the [`nvim-lspconfig.lua`](./lua/fredrkl/plugins/nvim-lspconfig.lua) and the [official `lsp config`](https://github.com/neovim/nvim-lspconfig/blob/master/lua/lspconfig/server_configurations/bicep.lua) for more information.